silaspe/maths/docs/rand.md

 Vineyards today.

-I'm now in another airbnb in Snarf, this time in Ske (which is the only place that I knew we were going to ahead of time).
+I'm now in another airbnb in Snarf, this time in Ske, which is the only place that I knew we were going to ahead of time and where my dad's parents used to live.

 Beach today.

+Beach today and extended family tomorrow.

 Pronunciations: